 A loner by circumstance, du Nord would eventually find an assistant in the former Tirailleur, Yusuf Ba.
 Together, the two men would confront demonic cats, forgotten goddesses and horrors from the stars in the years leading up to the Second World War.

 Andre du Nord, like Baron Vordenburg, is one of the Royal Occultist’s international peers.
 And also like Vordenburg, he has a notable literary antecedent – Gaspard du Nord, the protagonist of Clark Ashton Smith’s short story, “The Colossus of Ylourgne”.

 Observant readers will note that this isn’t the first time that I’ve mined that particular story for my own benefit – Ylourgne, and the alchemical experiments of the dwarfish necromancer Nathaire, are mentioned in another Royal Occultist story, “Dead Men’s Bones”.
 Given that “The Colossus…” is one of my favourite CAS tales, this is perhaps unsurprising.

-While I initially had no plans to spin du Nord off into his own stories, I’ve since had a change of heart.
+Though I initially had no plans to spin du Nord off into his own stories, I’ve since had a change of heart and completed the first of what I hope will be many tales featuring du Nord and his assistant, Yusuf Ba.
 France is rife with fodder for occult detective stories, from the Court of Miracles to the Beast of Gevaudan.
-While I likely won’t write a solo adventure any time soon, du Nord may well appear in a few more Royal Occultist tales between now and then.
 Like Vordenburg, I think he’s a character with a lot of potential, and I hope to be able to explore it in the future.